-Hume's three principles replace Locke's class of reflections, including the doctrine of abstract ideas.
+Hume's three principles do some of the work that Locke's class of reflections, including the doctrine of abstract ideas, do for the earlier philosopher.

 III.
 Psychological Capacities and Abstract Ideas

 Locke introduces the doctrine of abstract ideas as a way to replace the rationalists' posit of innate ideas with an appeal to psychological capacities.